Hayley Francis Cann, BMT, MTA, MScAH, NMT-F

-Hayley is a certified music therapist and neurologic music therapist recognized by the Canadian Association of Music Therapists (CAMT) and The Academy of Neurologic Music Therapy.
-Hayley currently provides music therapy services to Katarokwi/Kingston, ON area in Canada.
+Hayley Francis Cann (she/her), BMT, NMT-F, MScAH, MTA is a certified music therapist (#0938) and neurologic music therapist fellow recognized by the Canadian Association of Music Therapists (CAMT) and The Academy of Neurologic Music Therapy.
+She is the serving Professional Development Chair (since 2020) and President-Elect (2022-2023) for the CAMT Board of Directors.
+Hayley currently provides music therapy services to Bermuda and virtually in Canada through her practice Synergy Music Therapy & Wellness Services.
 She has clinical experience with seniors including dementia and Alzheimer’s, individuals with developmental disabilities, and rehabilitation including stroke and acquired brain injury.
-Hayley recently completed a Masters of Science in Aging and Health at Queen’s University to further explore the impact of the arts on the aging process and collaborate with professionals in the healthcare industry on ways to promote wellbeing during the aging experience.
-Beyond direct clinical service, Hayley authored and released a Children’s book about music therapy, called "Mandy's Mom, The Music Therapist". in hopes of creating a more accessible advocacy tool for our community.
-In everything she does, Hayley aims to provide an authentic experience that is respectful toward all people no matter their age, diagnosis, background, social locators or personal preferences.
+Beyond direct clinical service, Hayley has authored and released two Children’s books: "Mandy's Mom, The Music Therapist", “Mandy’s Musical Mask,” and produced a music therapy podcast (Able Voice Podcast).
+In everything she does, Hayley aims to provide an authentic experience that is respectful toward all people no matter their background, diagnosis, ability, or additional social locators.

 Len McCarthy, PhD, MTA